MariHacks/booklet/section_2_dive_into_your_projects/get_started_with_web_development.md

 Exhaustive list of CSS properties found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)

-### Javascript {#javascript}
+### JavaScript {#javascript}

-Javascript is extremely popular and versatile programming language.
-Traditionally, Javascript is used along with HTML and CSS for front-end development.
-However, there are many frameworks for Javascript out there which simplify and extend its implementation.
+JavaScript is extremely popular and versatile programming language.
+Traditionally, JavaScript is used along with HTML and CSS for front-end development.
+However, there are many frameworks for JavaScript out there which simplify and extend its implementation.
 With the right framework, Javascript can be used almost everywhere, front-end and rear-end.
 That’s why it’s a good idea to get familiar with this language before the hackathon.

-There are plenty of resources to learn vanilla Javascript on the web that are available with a simple Google search.
+There are plenty of resources to learn vanilla JavaScript on the web that are available with a simple Google search.
 [Here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript) is a good place to start with.
+You can also try [W3Schools](https://www.w3schools.com/js/).

 Complete [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference)

-### Learning JavaScript and HTML/CSS? {#learning-javascript-and-html-css}

-JavaScript is probably one of the hottest language at the moment.
-It is widely used in web development, both for front-end \(what the user interacts with\), and the back-end \(all the code that control the servers and databases\).
-Section 2 will go more in depth about all the frameworks and libraries based on JavaScript.

-A good way to get started with HTML/CSS and JavaScript before the event starts is to go through the first part of freeCodeCamp’s web development [course](https://www.freecodecamp.org/).
-You can quickly create an account and learn the basics of HTML, CSS and JavaScript in an afternoon.
-Alternatively, if you want to skip the HTML and CSS, you can quickly learn JavaScript with [W3Schools](https://www.w3schools.com/js/)

-Although learning formally Javascript is great in the long term, for the hackathon it is a lot more fun to just jump straight into the code and modify it until it does what you want.
-However, if you want to formally get started with JavaScript, [eloquent JavaScript](http://eloquentjavascript.net/index.html) is a very complete textbook that also teach you useful framework like Node.js.

-In the following subsections, some popular web frameworks of Javascript will be introduced.

-### Learn Front-end {#learn-front-end}
+### Learn Front-End {#learn-front-end}

 Front-end of a website is defined as the user interface, as in what the user interacts with directly and how it looks from a stylistic point of view.